bkw777/WP-2_IC-Card/README.md

 The RAM_cap_batt_no_carrier version is new.
 The battery circuit and physical fit of the battery holder and the alignment of the pin header without any carrier is all untested yet.

+For all of these IC cards, whether the small pcbs in the 3d-printed carrier, or the big pcbs that don't use a carrier, the PCB must be 0.8mm thick, NOT the standard 1.6mm.
+On OSHPark, select "[*] 2 oz copper, 0.8mm thickness" at check-out.

+The programming adapter may be a standard 1.6mm pcb.

 ## RAM CARDS

 ### RAM_cap_carried
 RAM card with optional memory power capacitor, small pcb in a 3d-printed carrier.

-The PCB must be 0.8mm thick, NOT the standard 1.6mm.
-On OSHPark, select "[*] 2 oz copper, 0.8mm thickness" at check-out.

 You may build this two ways: